HSBC’s private bank shuts independent asset management business in HK, Singapore

 HSBC Holdings’ private bank has discontinued its independent asset management business in Hong Kong and Singapore following a strategic business review, a bank spokesperson said.

-“We will make this change as smooth as possible for the affected clients,” the spokesperson said in a statement.
-It remains committed to providing solutions for single and multi-family offices, the spokesperson said.
+“We will make this change as smooth as possible for the affected clients,” the spokesperson said in a statement, adding that it remains committed to providing solutions for single and multi-family offices.

 HSBC has been pushing hard to become the leading wealth manager in Asia over the past few years amid a broader pivot to the region.